I realize that many of my recent blogs take a little bit longer to read, so I’ll try keep this as brief as possible.

 So often we expect different results even though we are not willing to change our behavior.
-This chart isolates the three aspects of the ‘circle of change’: Seeing, Doing, Receiving and then back to Seeing again.
+Imagine a chart that shows the three aspects of the ‘circle of change’: Seeing, Doing, Receiving and then back to Seeing again.
+This has inspired me.

 Let me explain – our actions are an outcome of our perceptions and our perceptions are the outcome of previous results.
 Following this logic, one the best ways for us to be able to better handle change is to break down this circle and understand our behavior patterns.